 Students are more likely to die by suicide than by homicide, yet schools mostly focus on the safety of students concerning outside threats.
 The Round Rock ISD Police Department developed a model called the Four Pillars of School Policing that is a blueprint for effective and transformative school policing with a heavy focus on the mental well-being of students.

-This webinar will provide an overview of the Four Pillars of School Policing and how the model promotes safety and security, student advocacy, civil and human rights through racial equity, and behavioral health.
+This webinar provides an overview of the Four Pillars of School Policing and how the model promotes safety and security, student advocacy, civil and human rights through racial equity, and behavioral health.
 It is through a heavy focus on the social-emotional well-being of students, that all are able to learn and thrive in a safe environment.